Airlines are required to inform you of your rights as a passenger.

 Vaccines are recommended depending on the destination.
 Please contact the airline or vaccination centres.

-Due to security reasons and to the risk of interfering with the operation of the aeroplane’s navigation and communication systems, the use of mobile telephones is strictly prohibited for the entire duration of the flight.
+Due to security reasons and to the risk of interfering with the operation of the aeroplane’s navigation and communication systems the European Aviation Safety Agency allows you to keep your phone on in “airplane mode” for the duration of the flight (including taxiing, take-off and landing) with no risk to safety.

 Likewise, the use of certain electronic devices is prohibited during take-off and landing: games consoles, MP3/MP4 players, tablets, etc.